shellscape/Brew/README.md

 Brew
 ====

-Brew is an open source library of interface components for ASP.NET which utilitizes jQuery and jQuery UI.
+Brew is an open source library of interface components for ASP.NET which utilizes jQuery and jQuery UI.

 If Brew looks familiar, that's for good reason.
 Brew is a heavily refactored fork of the Juice UI project.

-## Current State

-If you happen across this repository and poke around in the source, it's important to note that there is unstable development ongoing.
-The fork is not yet ready for public consumption due to the amount of refactorig taking place and testing yet to be completed.
+## What makes Brew different

+Creating a project that's just a copy of another would be silly.
+Brew stands out in a few ways from it's cousin.

+* Brew uses an unobtrusive, but speedy means to render widgets.
+That means no more huge blocks of javascript in the rendered page, and Brew doesn't litter your tags with extra attributes.
+* Brew's unobtrusive javascript runs quickly and is far less complex.
+* Brew's codebase is much smaller, making it easier to maintain and fix bugs faster.
+* Brew is a spartan release, no extra fluff or unnecessary extras.
+* Brew contains all of the as-yet unreleased bug fixes from the JuiceUI master repository.

 ## Documentation